alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 ### Implementation

-Hyperparameters:
+Hyperparameters

--Penalty: Specifies the type of normalization used.
+- Penalty: Specifies the type of normalization used.
 The default value is l2.

--Inverse of regularization(C): Smaller values of this hyper-parameter indicates a stronger regularization.
+- Inverse of regularization(C): Smaller values of this hyper-parameter indicates a stronger regularization.
 Default value is 1.0

--Random state : Seed used by the random number generator.
+- Random state : Seed used by the random number generator.
 Default value is None.

--Solver: Indicates which algorithm to use in the optimization problem.
+- Solver: Indicates which algorithm to use in the optimization problem.
 Default value is lbfgs.

--Max iter : max_iter represents maximum number of iterations taken for the solvers to converge a training process.
+- Max iter : max_iter represents maximum number of iterations taken for the solvers to converge a training process.

 ### Results

-Accuracy score = .527
+Accuracy score = 0.527
 ![alt text](https://github.com/alexanderfache6/traffic-accident-weather-analysis/blob/master/code/Values%20vs%20Predictions.png)

 ### Discussion